Tropical hardwood hammock: Fauna

 There are numerous Federally listed animals that depend upon or utilize tropical hardwood hammocks.
 Hardwood hammocks in the Big Cypress region provide important habitat for the Florida panther.
 The eastern indigo snake is found in tropical hardwood hammocks throughout South Florida, as well as other communities such as sandhill and scrub.
 The Key deer is restricted to pine rocklands and tropical hardwood hammocks on Big Pine Key.
 Both the Key Largo cotton mouse and the Key Largo woodrat are endemic to tropical hardwood hammocks on Key Largo in the upper Florida Keys.
 The Stock Island tree snail is historically known only from hammocks on Stock Island and Key West.

 The endangered Florida bonneted bat is considered to be the largest bat in Florida.
 Although the bat numbers are unknown, the species was once believed to be common on Florida's east coast but has been reported there only once since 1967.
 Other than a single colony of eight individuals, no sightings have been reported on Florida's west coast.
-Although the Florida bonneted bat's favorite diurnal roosts may be under the shingles of Spanish tiles, they have also been found in the shafts of royal palm leaves and in cavities created by red-cockaded woodpeckers (Picoides borealis) and enlarged by a pileated woodpecker (Dryocopus pileatus).
+Although the Florida bonneted bat's favorite diurnal roosts may be under the shingles of Spanish tiles, they have also been found in the shafts of royal palm leaves and in cavities created by red-cockaded woodpeckers and enlarged by a pileated woodpecker.
 Most of these animals were found in heavily forested areas.
 Tree cavities in South Florida are rare and, therefore, competition is fierce.